wolmibo/wallpablur/README.md

 wallpablur <path-to-image>
 ```

-To add a status bar or changing other properties, check out how to
+To add a status bar, shadows, or changing other properties, check out how to
 [configure WallpaBlur](doc/configuration.md).